 There is a high up-front cost for geothermal energy systems, mostly due to the expensive buried loop systems that are required.
 However, this initial cost is offset by the savings you’ll receive in the long run.
 Once the system is running, utility bills can decrease by up to 50%, one of the most popular advantages of geothermal energy In fact, a 30%-60% savings on heating and 25%-50% saving on cooling can cover the initial cost within three years.
 Lower maintenance costs mean it can be installed and then left alone for years afterward.

 To alleviate the financial strain, many institutions offer to tie the upfront cost of installation to monthly mortgage remittances or other interest financing options.
 A 2,000 square-foot home can be heated and cooled for as little as $1/day with a geothermal system.
 Plus, you can have it set up to supplement your home’s conventional water heater, saving you up to 30% on hot water costs every year.
 With a simple modification, you can have your geothermal system generating some, if not all, of your hot water.
 Hot water is stored in your water heater for later use, and heat extracted from the building is sent to the water heater during the cooling cycle.
 This savings calculator tells you how much you can expect to save by switching to geothermal energy.

-Our team of geothermal system installers is trained to install geothermal heating and cooling systems for Lexington, KY area homes and businesses.
-Whether you’re interested in geothermal as a way to save money, protect the environment or both, contact Fayette Heating & Air for information on geothermal heating and cooling system installation in Lexington, KY, today.
+Our team of geothermal system installers is trained to install geothermal heating and cooling systems for Kentucky area homes and businesses.
+Whether you’re interested in geothermal as a way to save money, protect the environment or both, contact Fayette Heating & Air for information on geothermal heating and cooling system installation in Kentucky, today.